mgifford/drupal-security/src/drupal.rst

 servers.
 Make sure to delete any test or developer accounts on the production server.

-Another good practice concerning administative users within Drupal is to automatically disable their account once a certain period of time has passed.
+Another good practice concerning administrative users within Drupal is to automatically disable their account once a certain period of time has passed.
 Unused accounts are often a prime target for brute-forcing, as their password is most likely not being rotated, and their legitimate owner might not be watching for login attempts.
-It is also a PCI requirement that inactive administative accounts be locked-out after 90 days of inactivity.
+It is also a PCI requirement that inactive administrative accounts be locked-out after 90 days of inactivity.
 A login attempt does not count as activity, whereas a successful login or another active action does.
 Modules like the `User Expire`_ module can help meet that requirement by